Mint Provides Real-Time Analysis to 11M Customers

 Real-time analysis of information for improved customer experience

-With more than 11 million users, Mint Bills faced the challenge of aggregating exponentially growing amounts of user data while delivering application performance in real time.
-Previously, Mint Bills relied on MySQL as a primary data store but soon hit a ceiling with scale and performance.
-Relational database architectures do not scale easily or predictably with massive data volumes and dynamic data models inherent in user data from different bank accounts, investment accounts and billers.
-Furthermore, Mint Bills’ relational model could not keep up with performance needs of the online application supporting concurrent users viewing account information and retrieving payment results in real time.
+With more than 11 million users, Mint Bills faced the challenge of aggregating exponentially growing amounts of user data while delivering application performance in real-time.
+Previously, Mint Bills relied on MySQL as a primary data store but soon hit the ceiling with scale and performance.
+Relational database architectures do not scale easily or predictably with massive data volumes and dynamic data models inherent in user data from different bank accounts, investment accounts, and billers.
+Furthermore, Mint Bills’ relational model could not keep up with the performance needs of the online application supporting concurrent users viewing account information and retrieving payment results in real-time.

-When Mint Bills began its search, relational databases were immediately ruled out because of their inability to cost effectively scale for immense volumes of data along with performance, complexity, and latency issues.
+When Mint Bills began its search, relational databases were ruled out because of their inability to cost-effectively scale for immense volumes of data along with performance, complexity, and latency issues.
 “Our first decision was not to store user account data in a relational way,” said Micky Csasznik-Shaked, technology lead at Mint Bills.
 “Because of the large number of data models we had, to get a full view of all information across user accounts meant that we would have to join numerous tables and make many calls to the database, thus bringing down application performance.”
-The other issue Mint Bills had was that with relational databases alone, it couldn’t save more than current results, which limited the ability to truly understand customer profiles.
+Another problem Mint Bills faced was with relational databases' inability to save more than current results, limiting the understanding of customer profiles.

 Mint Bills migrated to DataStax Enterprise for enterprise production support and professional services.
-The fact that Mint Bills is a financial services company sets a really high bar for database security, and DataStax Enterprise was able to deliver that with Mint Bills’ private data infrastructure.
-As a mission critical application, Mint Bills relies greatly on the Cassandra experts and 24x7 support provided by the DataStax team.
+Since Mint Bills is a financial services company it sets a high bar for database security, and DataStax Enterprise was able to deliver that with Mint Bills’ private data infrastructure.
+As a mission-critical application, Mint Bills relies on the Cassandra experts and 24x7 support provided by the DataStax team.

-DataStax Enterprise gives us the power to change information in our supporting systems into actionable insights with historical views into account statuses.
-This was previously impossible with relational technologies.
-With Apache Cassandra and DataStax Enterprise as our database infrastructure, we can not only scale but give our users a real-time, engaging customer experience.
+DataStax Enterprise gives us the power to change information in our supporting systems into actionable insights with historical views into account statuses, previously impossible with relational technologies.
+With Apache Cassandra and DataStax Enterprise as our database infrastructure, we can scale and give our users a real-time, engaging customer experience.